FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: EXPERIMENT

 \subsubsection{Implementation Details}

-We use Soft-IoU loss \cite{huang2019batching} and the Adam optimizer with a MultiStepLR scheduler, starting at $1e^{-5}$ and halving at epochs $\left[5,10,15,20,25,30\right]$.
+For training, we use Soft-IoU loss \cite{huang2019batching} and the Adam optimizer with a MultiStepLR scheduler, starting at $1e^{-5}$ and halving at epochs $\left[5,10,15,20,25,30\right]$.
 Training lasts 30 epochs from scratch, implemented in PyTorch on six NVIDIA RTX 4090 GPUs.

-Training strategies varies by dataset.
-For IRSatVideo-LEO \cite{ying2025infrared}, we randomly crop $1024 \times 1024$ images to $256 \times 256$ to preserve small targets, following RFR’s approach\footnote{https://github.com/XinyiYing/RFR/.}.
-For NUDT-MIRSDT \cite{li2023direction}, we avoid cropping to retain full-image context.
-Both datasets then undergo the same augmentations (horizontal/vertical/channel flips, transpositions) before resizing to $256 \times 256$.
+Additionally, both datasets then undergo the same augmentations, including random cropping, horizontal flipping, vertical flipping, and rotation, before being resized to $256 \times 256$.

+In terms of data preprocessing, both datasets then undergo the same augmentations (horizontal/vertical/channel flips, transpositions) before resizing to $256 \times 256$.
+Moreover, to ensure a consistent evaluation protocol, We exclude the “Mix” folder from NUDT-MIRSDT, which contains simulated sequences, to focus evaluation on authentic infrared sequences from its “images” and “masks” folders.
 To ensure a consistent evaluation protocol, We exclude the “Mix” folder from NUDT-MIRSDT, which contains simulated sequences, to focus evaluation on authentic infrared sequences from its “images” and “masks” folders.

+Regarding the network architecture, we set the number of layers $L$ in both the feature extraction and feature alignment procedures of the BFBM, as mentioned in Section~\ref{sec:sparse_semantic_module}, to $2$, which achieves a good balance between alignment accuracy and computational cost.
+Furthermore, the sampling step $T$ of the SSM is a key hyperparameter.
+While larger values of $T$ can further reduce computational cost, excessively reducing the number of propagation steps inevitably compromises the effectiveness of feature propagation, leading to degraded detection performance.
+Therefore, $T$ must balance computational efficiency with sufficient temporal feature propagation.
+Our subsequent experiments demonstrate that values of 2, 3, or 4 yield optimal performance, effectively trading off between temporal coverage and processing efficiency.